lkk688/AIsensing/sdradi/sdr.md

 ```bash
 python sdradi/myad9361class.py
 ```
+This code contains two test cases: 1) `test_SDRclass`, which performs continuous data transmission and receive; and 2) `test_ofdm_SDR`, which performs correction for the received sample and detect the starting point.

+The `test_ofdm_SDR` mainly tests the `SDR_RXTX_offset` function.
 The result figure is shown as:
 ![correctionresults](../imgs/correctionresults.png "Receiver Correction results")

 # UI Part